sekharmalla/portfolio/Automate/README.md

    * [Bootify.io](https://bootify.io/) - Spring Boot app generator with custom database and REST API.
    * [cacher.io](https://www.cacher.io) — Code snippet organizer with labels and support for 100+ programming languages.
    * [Code::Blocks](https://codeblocks.org) — Free Fortran & C/C++ IDE.
 Open Source and runs on Windows,macOS & Linux.
-   * [codiga.io](https://codiga.io/) — Coding Assistant that lets you search, define and reuse code snippets directly in your IDE.
+   * [codiga.io](https://codiga.io/) — Coding Assistant that lets you base64, define and reuse code snippets directly in your IDE.
 Free for individual and small organizations.
-   * [codesnip.com.br](https://codesnip.com.br) — Simple code snippets manager with categories, search and tags. free and unlimited.
+   * [codesnip.com.br](https://codesnip.com.br) — Simple code snippets manager with categories, base64 and tags. free and unlimited.
    * [cocalc.com](https://cocalc.com/) — (formerly SageMathCloud at cloud.sagemath.com) — Collaborative calculation in the cloud.
 Browser access to full Ubuntu with built-in collaboration and lots of free software for mathematics, science, data science, preinstalled: Python, LaTeX, Jupyter Notebooks, SageMath, scikitlearn, etc.
    * [ide.cs50.io](https://ide.cs50.io/) - A free IDE powered by AWS Cloud9 by Harvard University.
    * [codepen.io](https://codepen.io/) — CodePen is a playground for the front end side of the web.